frangucc/thenodechronbook/entire_book_outline.md

 # Entire Book Outline

+* Five main sections representing the 5 macro-axioms (see table)

+#### SECTIONS 1-5 (the MacroAxioms)

+1. STEALTH MODE
+2. JOCK ENERGY
+3. BIOHACKERS
+4. DRONELIFE
+5. THE BINARY TRANSMISSION

+ABOUT CARDS and MACRO + MICRO AXIOMS...

 ### There are 5 macro axioms covered in TNC-V1 and ~40 micro axioms.

 [CLICK to SEE ALL AXIOM CARDS](https://frangucc.gitbooks.io/gamifyed/content/cards.html)